 C. Compatibility with surrounding uses.
 Compatibility is defined as a condition in which land uses or conditions can coexist in relative proximity to each other in a stable fashion over time such that no use or condition is unduly negatively impacted directly or indirectly by another use or condition.
 Figure 1 is an aerial photograph displaying existing and surrounding site conditions.
-Attachment C displays site photographs.
-Figure 3 displays the proposed FLUMS, which assumes the subject property is designated Commercial and not Rural Lands.
+Attachment D displays site photographs.
+Figure 4 displays the FLUMS, which shows the subject property is designated (HR) High Residential and Medium Residential (MR) on the portions of the property not included in this PUD modification.
 Figures 4 and 5 display the existing and proposed zoning classification for the subject property and surrounding properties.
 Figure 6 shows the uses of subject property and surrounding properties as classified by Marion County Property Appraiser.
-Table A displays the information from figures 3, 5, and 6 in tabular form.
+Table 1 displays the information from figures 4, 5, and 6 in tabular form.